 - 1. Vanguard operates on a three-term system: Fall, Winter, and Summer Sessions. - 2.
 The normal academic load in credit hours per week during each term is 16 credits.
 Full-time students are those taking 10 or more credit hours per term.
 Part-time students are those taking less than 10 credit hours per term. - 3.
-Students who are registered for 6 credits in the Summer session will be considered full-time. - 4.
-Increased course loads over 16 credits require the approval of the Chief Academic Officer or Registrar.
+On-campus students who enroll in two online courses (minimum of 6 credits) or one modular course (3 credits) during the summer session are considered full-time. - 4.
+Increased course loads in the range of 19 22 credits require the approval of the Academic Dean or Registrar. - 5.
+Students who are enrolled in their internship will be considered full-time at 9 credits in the second term of their internship year.